StackExchange/blackbox/README.md

 account that pushes new files to the Puppet master) and have that user run `blackbox_postdeploy` after any files are updated.

 Getting started is easy.
-Just `cd` into a Git or Mercurial repository and run `blackbox_initialize`.
+Just `cd` into a Git, Mercurial or Subversion repository and run `blackbox_initialize`.
 After that, if a file is to be encrypted, run `blackbox_register_new_file` and you are done.
 Add and remove keys with `blackbox_addadmin` and `blackbox_removeadmin`.
 To view and/or edit a file, run `blackbox_edit`; this will decrypt the file and open with whatever is specified by your $EDITOR environment